polupraneeth/cmb2-extension/README.md

 You can view wiki page to usage and setup guide:
 [Documentation](https://github.com/polupraneeth/cmb2-extensions/wiki)

+## Contributors

+### Code Contributors

+This project exists thanks to all the people who contribute. [[Contribute](.github/CONTRIBUTING.md)].

+### Financial Contributors

+Become a financial contributor and help us sustain our community.

+#### Individuals
+Your photo will show up here with a link to your profile.

+#### Organizations

+Support this project with your organization.
+Your logo will show up here with a link to your website.

 ## Known Issues

 * Not all fields work well in a repeatable group.